PhD Student, University of Pennsylvania, Graduate School of Education, Literacy, Culture, and International Education Division

 A doctoral candidate in the English Department at the University of Pennsylvania, Orchid Tierney researches landfills and their relationships to contemporary poetry, poetics, and media.
 Her dissertation draws on interdisciplinary methodologies from discard studies, media archaeology, and the digital humanities to explore the issues related to contemporary waste displacement and the afterlives of toxic discards in media art and poetry.

-Jason A. Bartles is a writer, translator, and Assistant Professor of Spanish in the Department of Languages and Cultures at West Chester University of Pennsylvania.
+Jason A. Bartles is a writer and Assistant Professor of Spanish in the Department of Languages and Cultures at West Chester University of Pennsylvania.
 His work has focused on the intersections of literature, politics, and ethics in the 1960s and 70s in Cuba and the Southern Cone.
+His first book, ARTELETRA: Latin America in the Sixties and the Politics of Going Unnoticed is forthcoming at Purdue University Press.
 Recently, he has begun work on the cultural archives of the Malvinas/Falkland Islands and the potential for utopian thought today.

 After studying in Edinburgh and Berlin, I entered the University of Pennsylvania’s graduate program in English, where I am currently completing my Ph.D.
 My research centers on war and literature in the late Middle Ages, focusing in particular on how the sprawling series of conflicts now known as the Hundred Years War (1337-1453) changed the way war was represented, theorized, and historicized.
 I also have related interests in classical reception, material texts, visual culture, and the methodologies of literary study.